 Best Pods: Stoneworks Laundry Detergent Pods

-If you don’t want to mess with measuring and pouring in a liquid or powder detergent, these Stoneworks pods are a convenient alternative.
+If you don’t want to mess with measuring and pouring in a liquid or powder detergent, these Stoneworks pods can be a convenient alternative.
 Available in scents like Rose Petal and Olive Leaf, they have a fairly short ingredient list that omits phosphates, chlorine, and dyes.
 The company also pledges that 94 percent of the compounds used are naturally derived from plants or minerals.
 Each bag comes with 50 pods.

 Best Powder: Biokleen Free & Clear Laundry Powder